nyp-sit/sdaai/onboard.md

 ### ZA02
 Question: Can I install the Zoom on my laptop?
 - Yes, you can.
 Go to https://zoom.us/download.
 Select the appropriate operating system based on your laptop (Window, Mac or Phone) for Zoom Workplace.
 After a successful download, click and run the installation process, accepting all the default recommendations.
 - Once installed, launch the Zoom Workplace and login using SSO option via "nyp-sg.zoom.us".
 Please enter the NYP Email Address Account information.

+### ZA03
+Question: Where can I find the recorded session?
+- All recorded sessions will be available in Politemall.
+Each learning unit may have a different setup.
+Please look out for folder with the name "Recording", "Recorded Lessons" etc. For more details, please check with your tutor directly.

 ## Politemall Access